At least 60 dead in Paris shootings, hostages held - French media

 "I was on my way to my sister's when I heard shots being fired.
 Then I saw three people dead on the ground, I know they were dead because they were being wrapped up in plastic bags," student Fabien Baron told Reuters.

-There were also reports of shootings in rue de Charonne in the 11th district and at the central Les Halles shopping centre.
+There were also reports of shootings in rue de Charonne in the 11th district and at the central Les Halles shoping centre.

 There was no immediate claim of responsibility for the Paris attacks, which came within days of attacks claimed by Islamic State militants on a Shi'ite Muslim district of southern Beirut in Lebanon, and a Russian tourist aircraft which crashed in Egypt's Sinai Peninsula.